kubernetes-sigs/gateway-api/docs-src/spec.md

 to.
 When specified, this takes the place of BackendRef.
 If both BackendRef and ServiceName are specified, ServiceName will be given precedence.</p>
-<p>If the referent cannot be found, the route must be dropped
+<p>If the referent cannot be found, the rule is not included in the route.
-from the Gateway.
-The controller should raise the &ldquo;ResolvedRefs&rdquo;
-condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
+The controller should raise the &ldquo;ResolvedRefs&rdquo; condition on the Gateway with the &ldquo;DegradedRoutes&rdquo; reason.
 The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>Support: Core</p>
 </td>
 </tr>